deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 <script src="http://gist-it.appspot.com/github.com/agibsonccc/java-deeplearning/blob/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/mnist/RBMMnistExample.java?slice=47:56"></script>

+After your net has trained, you'll see an F1 score.
+In machine learning, that's the name for one metric used to determine how well a classifier performs.
+The [f1 score](https://en.wikipedia.org/wiki/F1_score) is a number between zero and one that explains how well the network performed during training.
+It is analogous to a percentage, with 1 being the equivalent of 100 percent predictive accuracy.
+It's basically the probability that your net's guesses are correct.

 ### continuous RBMs

 A continuous restricted Boltzmann machine is a form of RBM that accepts continuous input (i.e. numbers cut finer than integers) via a different type of contrastive divergence sampling.
 This allows the CRBM to handle things like image pixels or word-count vectors that are normalized to decimals between zero and one.